 So, what is this method that has Wilson feeling so darn great about herself?

 What is the Mayr Method?

-According to People (who first reported the diet) based on the “Mayr Cure”, he “believed that most people are poisoning their digestive systems with the foods they eat and how they eat them”.
-Dr Mayr believed that everything is connected to the gut and gut-health and is focused on a gut-centric meal plan.
+According to People (who first reported the diet), the method is based on the “Mayr Cure”.
+Dr Mayr “believed that most people are poisoning their digestive systems with the foods they eat and how they eat them”.
+Dr Mayr believed that everything is connected to the gut and gut health, so he devised a gut-centric meal plan.